-The Opacity Project [12] employed a small (e + ion) wavefunction expansion including outer open Shell configurations in the close-coupling approximation and R-Matrix method in LS-coupling to calculate non-relativistic photoionization cross sections in the low energy region, and adopted the Kramer approximation ("tail") to fit and extend to higher energies afterwards.
-In previous calculations, [13] replaced the Kramer tails with the RDW results including the contribution from inner-shell processes.
-Later opacity tables were updated by also including inner-shell transitions [15].
+The Opacity Project [15] employed a small (e + ion) wavefunction expansion including outer open-shell configurations in the close-coupling approximation and the R-matrix method in LS-coupling to calculate non-relativistic photoionization cross sections in the low energy region and adopted the Kramer approximation ('tail') to fit and extend to higher energies afterwards.
+Previous calculations [9] replaced the Kramer tails with the RDW results, including the contribution from inner-shell processes.
+Later opacity tables were updated to also include inner-shell transitions [16].
 In this section, we describe the procedure employed to compare and complement BPRM data with RDW data from FAC.
-That requires careful matching between BPRM and FAC cross sections for all bound levels, and detailed bound-bound and bound-free top-up calculations.
-We also discuss the effect of configuration interaction on photoionization cross sections.
+This requires careful matching between BPRM and FAC cross sections for all bound levels, and detailed bound-bound and bound-free top-up calculations.
+We also discuss the effect of the configuration interaction on photoionization cross sections.